-Protests And Pandemic Spark Record Gun Sales
+Pandemic And Protests Spark Record Gun Sales

 But something different is happening now.
 "We've surveyed retailers who tell us that about 40% of their customers are first-time buyers," Keane says.

-Michael Weeks, the owner of the Georgia Gun Store in Gainesville, says from what he's seeing,"most of it is new gun owners."
+Michael Weeks, the owner of the Georgia Gun Store in Gainesville, says from what he's seeing, "most of it is new gun owners."
 He says he's not doing much business with people who already own guns.
 And he says his new customers are people of all different races and income levels.

 "We see a wide diversity of people come to the door," he says.
 "It's all over the board."